One Vanderbilt: 2014 proposal

 Since Grand Central Terminal was a New York City designated landmark, the New York City Landmarks Preservation Commission (LPC) had to endorse development around the terminal.
 SL Green thus applied to the LPC for a "certificate of appropriateness" regarding the transfer of air rights from the Bowery Savings Bank Building.
 At a hearing in July 2014, the LPC endorsed One Vanderbilt's construction, though the Historic Districts Council and the Society for the Architecture of the City both expressed strong opposition.
 In exchange for further increases to the FAR, and thus the building's height, SL Green proposed transit improvements around Grand Central in September 2014.
+The increased FAR would allow the building to have about twice the maximum floor area typically allowed for the site.
 At public hearings for the proposed transit improvements, neighborhood residents questioned the high price of the improvements, which was quoted at $210 million.
 Conversely, transit experts stated that the cost of the improvements was justified due to the amount of work that was necessary.

 Shortly after One Vanderbilt's plans were revived, Andrew Penson—the founder of Midtown TDR Ventures, which owned the land under Grand Central Terminal—threatened to sue for $1 billion in a dispute concerning the air rights above the terminal's underground tracks.
 In its September 2014 proposal to the city, SL Green proposed to pay $400 per square foot for the air rights, then build a 1500 ft, 67-story building, twice as big as the zoning rules permitted.
 Penson proposed paying SL Green $400 million for 1.3 e6sqft of air rights, and he also proposed assuming the $210 million cost of the transit improvements SL Green planned to make.
 Penson valued the air rights at up to 600 $/ft2, nearly 10 times the 61 $/sqft he paid when he bought the station in 2006.
 SL Green rejected Penson's offer as a "publicity stunt".